junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “ARPA–E Act of 2018”.
+This Act may be cited as the “ARPA-E Act of 2018”.

 ## § 2.
 Advanced Research Projects Agency–Energy